Zarissa/AO180-Numerical-Methods-in-Atmospheric-Sciences/README.md

 What all this biscuit is about in English:

 Many complex phenomena in nature can only be modeled by (partial) differential equations, which often do not have analytical solutions.
 Numerical methods are essentially a set of computational schemes that allow a computer to obtain a "good enough" (sometimes, the best possible) solution of a set of governing equations.
 From these projects, I learned several basic approaches (e.g. Successive-Over-Relaxation for solving the Poisson Equation) and discretization schemes (RK, AB families) in solving classical PDEs.
-The projects also shed light on several numerical constraints(e.g. stability)/artifacts intrinsic to different numerical methods used.
+The projects also shed light on several mathematical constraints(e.g.stability) and numerical artifacts (e.g.virtual advection) that are intrinsic in the specific numerical methods used.

 The final project: